naveenanair/DiscoverBeauty/README.md

 ## Overview
 ***
 Cosmetic products are used by everyone!
 Discover beauty is a recommender that generates personalized cosmetic recommendations for you based on your unique requirements.
-It also provides context rich recommendations by which you can know more about the products specifically recommender for you!
+It also provides context rich recommendations by which you can know more about the products specifically recommended for you!

 ## Data
 ***
-All data to build the recommender was scrapped from makeupalley.com. makeupalley.com is an authoritative resource for cosmetic product reviews.
+All data to build the recommender was scraped from makeupalley.com. makeupalley.com is an authoritative resource for cosmetic product reviews.
 It has a dedicated community of users committed to exploring and providing accurate feedback on their experiences with various cosmetic products.
-The following information was scrapped and stored in a Mongoldb database:
+The following information was scraped and stored in a Mongodb database:
 * Products: Attributes included productID, name, brand, category, price, packaging, overall rating, number of reviews, %buyagain.
 * Reviews: Attributes included productID, userID, user rating, review, user age, and other features about the user such as hair color, eye color etc.